ericdraken/blinkstick-api-java/README.md

 * Uses `org.hid4java.HidDevice` instead of `com.codeminders.hidapi`
 * Includes effects like cross-fade and strobe
-* Has support for uploading a color pattern when using [Eric Draken's firmware](https://github.com/ericdraken/digispark-firmware-attiny85) fork
+* Has support for uploading a color pattern when using the [color-patten firmware](https://github.com/ericdraken/digispark-firmware-attiny85) fork
 * Has try-with-resources support to close the USB properly

 Examples